bloodyKnuckles/cycle-service-worker/README.md

 # cycle-service-worker

-Run a separate [Cycle.js](https://cycle.js.org/) app in a service worker and open a message channel between the two.
+Run a separate [Cycle.js](https://cycle.js.org/) app in a service worker and open a message channel between it and the app in the main thread.

 ## use